moonjae/moonjae.github.io/_posts/2022-12-29-[CS][CPP]-Integer-Representations.md

 - Using two's complement, -1 -> 1111 and 2-> 0010 and therefore -1 + 2 = 1111 + 0010 = 10001 and we need to discard the carry -> 0001 = 1
 - Also, when using the intuitive method, 0000 and 1000 both represent zero
 - Also, the intuitive method is inconvenient when it comes to comparing numbers. -7 (0111) is smaller than -6 (0110) but, 0111 is actually larger than 0110

+# Why INT_MIN is -INT_MAX - 1
+- INT_MAX is 0X7FFFFFFF and when we flip the bits, we get 0X80000000
+- Then we need to add 1 to the above which makes it 0X80000001
+- Since we need to add 1 in the end, we can never have 0X80000000 after step 2 and therefore we can use it as INT_MIN

 # Sources
 - https://docs.oracle.com/cd/E19253-01/817-6223/chp-typeopexpr-2/index.html